About Maggie Christopher – Psychotherapist, Certified Holistic Nutrition Counselor & QNRT Practitioner

 I knew I had to bring this healing modality to my clients, so at the beginning of 2019 I started the QNRT training program in Atlanta, Georgia.
 I am thrilled that I have this trauma healing tool to offer clients.
 It’s effective and simple for the client and produces significant results.

-The powerful combination of psychotherapy, holistic nutrition counseling and QNRT might be just what you need to start your own healing revolution!
+The powerful combination of psychotherapy, holistic nutrition counseling and QNRT might be just what you need to start your own wellness revolution!
 You don’t have to engage in nutrition therapy to work with me, you can simply do QNRT and/or talk-level therapy if you’d like.
 But know I rarely offer holistic nutrition therapy without QNRT.
 This is because QNRT removes the roadblocks that are often keeping people from consistent, whole foods eating.

 The Personal Side of the Story